 Prevention of Nontuberculous Mycobacteria Infections

-Nontuberculous mycobacteria (NTM) infections are relatively rare but can be chronic and difficult to treat.
+Nontuberculous mycobacterial (NTM) infections are relatively rare but can become a chronic and difficult to treat disease.
 The best way to prevent nontuberculous mycobacteria infections is by avoiding exposure to the bacteria, making sure to wash your hands when you have been in contact with potting soils and peat moss.
 If you are using a humidifier, always make sure to always use sterilized water.
 If you are a smoker, quitting now is the best defense against the contraction of a nontuberculous mycobacteria infection.

 Prevention of Nontuberculous Mycobacteria is Important for Several Reasons